jaenrig-ifx/micropython/README.md

 Getting started
 ---------------

-See the [online documentation](https://docs.micropython.org/) for API references and information about using MicroPython and information about how it is implemented.
+See the [online documentation (Infineon ReadTheDocs fork)](https://ifx-micropython.readthedocs.io/) for API references and information about using MicroPython and information about how it is implemented.